Results when you say sorry to your teen

 Need proof?
 Take a look at this teen’s story:

-OK, so about a year ago, my dad and I went to Nebraska – and it was a big deal because I had never been alone with my dad.
-So I was really nervous to do it.
+About a year ago, my dad and I went to Nebraska – and it was a big deal because I had never been alone with my dad.
+I was really nervous to do it.
 And we went and I don’t know what happened, but I just totally lost it and everything came out.
-And we were in the car, which really wasn’t smart because if things would’ve gotten bad I couldn’t really escape or anything, you know.
+We were in the car, which really wasn’t smart because if things would’ve gotten bad I couldn’t really escape or anything.

 The most powerful words we can say to our kids are also the most humbling – and sometimes the most painful.